 There are also resources to be found on Cambridge online, more details of which are given later in this section.

 Resources from the internet and from books need to be scrutinised to see if they are of use.
-A couple of websites which are found on the Cambridge website under 'Resources' are:
+A very reliable and good source for practical work is to be found at www.nuffieldfoundation.org/practical-physics